-Our business principles
+Council's business principles

-This statement will ensure that all its business relationships are honest, ethical, fair and consistent in obtaining best value for money.
+This statement will ensure that all Council's business relationships are honest, ethical, fair and consistent in obtaining best value for money.
 Best value for money does not automatically mean the lowest price.
 Council will balance all relevant factors including initial cost, whole of life cost, quality, reliability and timeliness in determining true value for money.